nico-aero/Detox/docs/Guide.Mocking.md

      ```

 1. Run Metro using the information in [Triggering](#Triggering)
-1. On your simulator, enable debug mode and you should see "We are now using our mocked NativeModule"
+1. On your simulator, enable debug mode and you should see "We are now using our mocked `NativeModule`"